goldfirere/units/README.md

     speed = 20 % (Meter :/ Second)

-The _units_ package also provides combinators "%*" and "%/" to combine the types of dimensioned quantities.
+The _units_ package also provides combinators "%*" and "%/" to combine the types of quantities.

     type Velocity2 = Length %/ Time    -- same type as Velocity1

-There are also exponentiation combinators `:^` (for units) and `%^` (for dimensioned quantities) to raise to a power.
+There are also exponentiation combinators `:^` (for units) and `%^` (for quantities) to raise to a power.
 To represent the power, the _units_ package exports `Zero`, positive numbers `One` through `Five`, and negative numbers `MOne` through `MFive`.
 At the term level, precede the number with a `p` (mnemonic: "power").
 For example: